zgoodwin/paml-runner/README.md

 # paml-runner
 Determines whether positive selection is acting on one or more genes by comparing their non-synonymous substitution rate (dN) with their synonymous substitution rate (dS).
+These rates are calculated by aligning genes from many species and measuring dN and dS.

 [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) is a suite of tools used to measure whether positive selection is acting on genes and proteins.
 Unfortunately, it is difficult to run PAML on more than a few genes at a time.
 Hence, I wrote this set of scripts to automate the running of PAML on many genes.
 These scripts were used for an analysis of positive selection in a set of genes required for skin development \([Goodwin et al 2017](http://journal.frontiersin.org/article/10.3389/fgene.2016.00227/full)\).